D3sgan5/2D-Matrix-effect/README.md

   This repository is for Roblox Studio.

   So.
 I made 2D Matrix Rain Effect.
 It is pretty simple but might be useful for someone.
   There is 2 scripts.
-One is making the effects with loop and second is with TweenService
+One is making the effects with loop and second is with TweenService.
+  For better effect turn on "IgnoreGuilnset" in ScreenGui

   To setup and see/use it all you need is:
   1. Downolad